 Finally, the tour ends at the Green Dragon Inn – a local hangout spot for the hobbits – with a complimentary drink of beer, cider, or ginger beer (non-alcoholic).

-Without a doubt, Hobbiton is a New Zealand Highlight!
+Without a doubt, the Hobbiton tour is a New Zealand Highlight!

 Jackie & Justin – Life of Doing